aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendar-exceptions/handling-occurrences-for-exceptions/_index.md

 The following lines of code will make the exception valid for five years.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendarExceptions-HandleExceptionOccurences-HandleExceptionOccurences.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCalendarExceptions-HandleExceptionOccurences.cs" >}}